-The information provided above respecting each of Wisconsin's four neighboring states indicates a broad range of differences between each states' approach to the concept of barbering and cosmetology apprenticeships.
+The information provided above respecting each of Wisconsin's four neighboring states indicates a broad range of differences between each state's approach to the concept of barbering and cosmetology apprenticeships.
 However, the amendment to s.
-BC 6.04 (1) contemplated in the Wisconsin barbering and cosmetology examining board's rule-making proposal must occur to bring the existing rule into compliance with s.
+Cos 6.04 (1) contemplated in the Wisconsin Cosmetology Examining Board's rule-making proposal must occur to bring the existing rule into compliance with s.
 454.10 (3), Stats.
 Thus, no comparison between the other individual states' approaches and Wisconsin's is necessary.